 - Neuropathy lasting more than 1 year occurred in 5% of patients.
 Twenty-two percent of patients developed a new or worsening neuropathy that had not recovered within a median follow-up duration of 269 days (range 25-662 days).

 - Peripheral neuropathy (5%) was the most common adverse reaction resulting in discontinuation.

 Pregnancy Category D

 - HALAVEN® is expected to cause fetal harm when administered to a pregnant woman and patients should be advised of these risks.

-- In an uncontrolled ECG study in 26 patients, QT prolongation was observed on day 8, with no prolongation on day 1.
-ECG monitoring is recommended for patients with congestive heart failure, bradyarrhythmias, concomitant use of drugs that prolong QT interval, including Class Ia and III antiarrhythmics and electrolyte abnormalities.
+- In an uncontrolled ECG study in 26 patients, QT prolongation was observed on Day 8, independent of eribulin concentration, with no prolongation on day 1.
+ECG monitoring is recommended for patients with congestive heart failure; bradyarrhythmias; concomitant use of drugs that prolong QT interval; including Class Ia and III antiarrhythmics; and electrolyte abnormalities.

 - Correct hypokalemia or hypomagnesemia prior to initiating HALAVEN® and monitor electrolytes periodically during therapy.
 Avoid in patients with congenital long QT syndrome.

 - For patients with mild (Child-Pugh A) or moderate (Child-Pugh B) hepatic and/or moderate (CrCl 30-50 mL/min) renal impairment, a reduction in starting dose is recommended.

 - Most common adverse reactions (≥25%) reported in patients receiving HALAVEN® were neutropenia (82%), anemia (58%), asthenia/fatigue (54%), alopecia (45%), peripheral neuropathy (35%), nausea (35%), and constipation (25%).